 The Agile movement is leading to New Ways Of Working: iterative, incremental, experimenting, exploring complex systems (our discussion of new ways of working here, with reading list).
 These are displacing the ideas of big-bang projects; zero risk; certainty and accuracy; plan once execute perfectly; failure is not an option.

-In the absence of any other crisp model of what new management looks like, we define it as six primary activities:
+In the absence of any other crisp model of what better management looks like, we define it as eight primary activities:

 - Attracting talent